-Your emergency contact
+Your trusted contact

-Providing us with your emergency contact details
+Providing us with your trusted contact details

-To support your safety and wellbeing, we require all our students to nominate and provide the University with details of one emergency contact as part of the annual registration process.
+To support your safety and wellbeing, we require all our students to nominate and provide the University with details of one trusted contact as part of the annual registration process.
 We ask this information so that it is available in the unlikely event that a situation arises where we consider your health, wellbeing or welfare to be at risk.

-Who can be an emergency contact
+Who can be a trusted contact

-It is your choice who you nominate, but your emergency contact will usually be a parent, family member or guardian who is based within the UK.
+It is your choice who you nominate, but your trusted contact will usually be a parent, family member or guardian who is based within the UK.
 Most importantly, they must be able and willing to act on your behalf in the event of a serious incident or emergency where we consider your health, wellbeing or welfare to be at risk.

-You should ensure your emergency contact is:
+You should ensure your trusted contact is:

 • aware that they have been nominated and their contact details have been given to the University for this purpose